630-890-9351 [email protected]

 If all you see in me is a middle-aged white guy who grew up in the suburbs, you’ve a limited understanding of me.
 Or, if you only knew about my life in North Georgia, you might presume I am whatever you think a Southerner is.
 That is, until you hear the remnants of my Southside of Chicago accent.

 Like most people, I only show you the sides of me which are relevant to the relationship.
 Do you know me professionally?
 Through the literary community?
 Through the running community?
 Did you know me when I taught in a jail?
 Did we play chess back in the day?
-Maybe we overlapped in a event on third wave coffee, or have a shared interest in animal behavior.
+Maybe we overlapped in a third wave coffee event, or have a shared interest in animal behavior.

 We like to stereotype and box in people.
 It makes things easier, but it leads to errors in judgment.